tableau/Visualization-Linting/README.md

 More details are available in the paper, but the core of the project is that a user can create a [Vega-Lite](https://vega.github.io/vega-lite/) JSON specification of a chart, along with the backing data, and we will perform a series of "[lints](https://en.wikipedia.org/wiki/Lint_(software))" to test the robustness, fragility, or simple design of the chart.
 The results of these tests are listed underneath the chart.
 A test result in red represents a failure, and suggests that the analyst might have a data quality or chart design error worth investigating.

 Note that this is a proof of concept testing platform for research under active development.
+A demo of the application can be seen deployed [here](https://metamorphic-linting.netlify.com/).
+This application is meant to be a demo of potential functionality and has not been designed to scale to internet contexts.
+Future work will involve developing strategies and algorithms for improving the performance of this type of system.

 # Why Visualization Linting?